hacktoberfestnh/hacktoberfestnh.github.io/README.md

 ## How to run

 You can just open the `index.html` file or use a simple HTTP server.

 Suggestions:

-- Usually on Linux distros you can use the built-in `python2 -m SimpleHTTPServer 8000`
+- Python built-in web server `python2 -m SimpleHTTPServer 8000`
 - [🔗 Serve](https://www.npmjs.com/package/serve)
 - [🔗 HTTP-Server](https://www.npmjs.com/package/http-server)